 The realization phase is what led me up to the Navy SEAL Challenge in my best shape ever, not just physically but also mentally.
 As Louie Simmons says, Any idiot can squat, bench, clean and curl but it takes science to create consistent results.

 I learned through personal experience, after a while, performing only 5 x 5 programs and slight variations without science will stop you dead in your tracks.
-5 x 5 will work for a beginner and intermediate but after years & years in training, your body will need more than 5 x 5 or 3 x 10 that we often see in magazines.
+5 x 5 will work for a beginner and intermediate but after years & years in training, your body will need more than 5 x 5 or the 3 x 10 common sets and reps.

-In addition, if you are consistently under-trained and never push your body beyond the norms your body will adapt and never feel uncomfortable enough to grow stronger or build more muscle.
+In addition, if you are consistently under-trained and never push your body beyond the norms, your body will adapt and never feel uncomfortable enough to grow stronger or build more muscle.
 When it comes to training and life, comfort is the very thing that stops ALL progress.

 This truth in preparing for this 12 hour challenge hit me HARD back when I began my prep for the SEALFit Challenge.
-I was often times training 3 or 4 x week before my commitment for this challenge was on, but most of those workouts were lasting approximately 35 minutes on average.
+I was often times training 3 or 4 x week before my commitment to this challenge, but most of those workouts were lasting approximately 35 minutes on average.

 Those 35 minute workouts were NOT pushing my body outside of my comfort zone.
 They were hard.
 They were intense.
-But they were NOT pushing me to new and higher ground.
+But they were NOT pushing me to new and higher grounds.